New life for a neighborhood theater

 "New History has been instrumental in making the Hollywood Theater project happen.
 They’ve worked with me and the City, neighborhood, state, National Park Service, and project team to phase a challenging historic rehab in an iconic theater building that’s been dark for 30 years.
 This project would not have happened without them."

 Project planning and management, historic tax credit certification, historical research, National Register nomination, grant funding, construction oversight, city zoning and preservation approvals

 Neighborhood movie theaters are challenging to reuse.
 After over 40 years of vacancy, the lights are back on at the Hollywood.

 New History worked with a private developer and the City of Minneapolis to implement a strategy for redevelopment by bringing financial resources, building community support, and developing design solutions.
 By adding the building to the National Register of Historic Places (NRHP), New History brought the opportunity for tax-advantaged rehabilitation and other significant grant sources.
 Likewise, earlier redevelopment proposals met with substantial resistance from the neighborhood and elected city officials.
-New History worked with the developer and the City to engage the neighborhood, as well as city staff and elected officials, so that support for the project could be fostered.
-Finally, the spatial configuration of a theater, combined with the lack of windows, makes an economically viable reuse nearly impossible.
-A phased project was developed so that the exterior could be stabilized and restored, while an event center reuse for the main auditorium.
+New History worked with the developer and the City to engage the neighborhood as well as city staff and elected officials so that support for the project could be fostered.
+Finally, the spatial configuration of a theater combined with the lack of windows makes an economically viable reuse nearly impossible.
+A phased project was developed so that the exterior could be stabilized and restored with an event center reuse for the main auditorium.